meet-one/sidechain/technical-white-paper-EN.md

 ### 4.3 Consensus Algorithm (aBFT-DPoS)

 The EOS.IO consensus mechanism is BFT+DPoS.
-Under the DPOS (Delegated Proof-of-Stake) mechanism, each token holder participates in the selection of Block Producers that can represent their own interests.
+Under the DPoS (Delegated Proof-of-Stake) mechanism, each token holder participates in the selection of Block Producers that can represent their own interests.
 The top 21 Block Producers have the permission to produce blocks, and the block confirmation period is 0.5 seconds.
 The node continuously produces 12 blocks and then switches to the next Block Producer.

 The aBFT (asynchronous Byzantine Fault Tolerance) mechanism allows each block to be packaged by the Block Producer and waits for at least 14 (21 * 2 / 3) nodes in the first 21 Block Producers to be identified as two rounds of verification.
 The formula for irreversible blocks is as follows: